cd-public/learnobj/README.md

 As a rule, I tried to prefix commentary with 'cd: ' and best effort description was unprefixed.

+## Syllabi

+Syllabi directory gives sample learning objectives formulated for single page syllabus presentation under the Jameson Watts model of approximately 5 high level and 15 total objectives that can be directly referenced within course material.

 ## cd: Discussion questions
 * (1) How much should we tailor coverage to this?
 	* E.G. I think AR matters more than FSMs, max flow/linear programming more than formal Big O, NP reduction more than counting.